Assault1/swimlane/README.md

 # Swimlane Cypress Framework (Cypress + GitHub Actions)
-This cypress framework automatically attaches screenshots to failed test cases.

 ## Installation :

 1. Download this project and type below commands in the terminal: